Low and steady marks the oxís character. Bona fide leaders, they are grounded,

 Words of Caution:

-They may have struggles and problems with Monkey, and a lack of understanding with Goat and Boar.
+They may have struggles and problems with Monkey, and a lack of understanding with Goat and Pig.
 Popular belief is that Oxen should not set up house with Tiger.

 Yin and Yang